-As of March 31, 2019, cash totaled \$14.8 million and the Company had an accumulated deficit of \$226.5 million.
-For the year ended December 31, 2018 and the three months ended March 31, 2019, the Company incurred net losses of \$24.6 million and \$5.9 million, respectively.
-At March 31, 2019, the Company had aggregate net interest-bearing indebtedness of \$1.6 million, of which \$640,000 was due within one year, in addition to \$4.4 million of other non-interest bearing current liabilities.
-Additionally, in February 2016, the Company signed a firm, non-cancelable, and unconditional commitment in an aggregate amount of \$1,062,500 with a vendor to purchase certain inventory items, payable in minimum quarterly amounts of \$62,500 through May 2020, under which approximately \$278,000 remained outstanding at March 31, 2019 (see Note 11).
+As of March 31, 2020, cash totaled \$21.5 million and the Company had an accumulated deficit of \$254.1 million.
+For the year ended December 31, 2019 and the three months ended March 31, 2020, the Company incurred net losses of \$25.1 million and \$8.3 million, respectively, and had negative cash flows from operations of \$5.2 million and \$5.3 million, respectively.
+At March 31, 2020, the Company had aggregate net interest-bearing indebtedness of \$1.8 million, of which \$718,000 was due within one year, in addition to \$2.9 million of other non-interest-bearing current liabilities.
+While Management believes that, absent the COVID-19 pandemic, based on historical and planned cash usage the Company's current cash would have supported its operations through most of 2021, due to the uncertainty introduced by the impact of COVID-19 on revenues and cash usage, there is uncertainty as to the period of time for which existing cash can support the Company's ongoing operations.
 These factors raise substantial doubt about the Company's ability to continue as a going concern for the one-year period following the date that these financial statements were issued.
 The accompanying financial statements and notes have been prepared assuming that the Company will continue as a going concern.
 The accompanying financial statements and notes do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the possible inability of the Company to continue as a going concern.

-While the Company is currently in the commercialization stage of operations, the Company has not yet achieved profitability and anticipates that it will continue to incur net losses for the foreseeable future.
+While the Company is currently in the commercialization stage of operations, the Company has not yet achieved profitability and anticipates that it will continue to incur net losses and negative cash flows from operations for the foreseeable future.
 Historically, the Company's principal sources of cash have included proceeds from the issuance of common and preferred stock, proceeds from the exercise of warrants to purchase common stock, proceeds from the issuance of debt, and revenues from laboratory services.
 The Company's principal uses of cash have included cash used in operations, payments relating to purchases of property and equipment and repayments of borrowings.
 The Company expects that the principal uses of cash in the future will be for continuing operations, hiring of sales and marketing personnel and increased sales and marketing activities, funding of research and development, capital expenditures, and general working capital requirements.
 The Company expects that, as revenues grow, sales and marketing and research and development expenses will continue to grow, albeit at a slower rate and, as a result, the Company will need to generate significant growth in net revenues to achieve and sustain income from operations.
+These factors raise substantial doubt about the Company's ability to continue as a going concern for the one-year period following the date that these financial statements were issued.
+The accompanying financial statements and notes have been prepared assuming that the Company will continue as a going concern.
+The accompanying financial statements and notes do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the possible inability of the Company to continue as a going concern.